marcuu/manner/README.md

 ## Customisation

-### Colors
+### Colours

-- The application uses a color palette defined in the CSS file.
+- The application uses a colour palette defined in the CSS file.
 You can modify the HEX codes to match your desired theme.

 ### Meals Database

 - Add or remove meals and their ingredients in the database to update the dropdown options.

-# api
+# API Documentation

 ## Overview